ngpeijiun/ngpeijiun.github.io/school/pri/sci/sci-1-introduction.md

     - There are interactions among Man, living and non-living things in the environment.
     - Man can interact with the environment and make positive or negative impacts.
 Man plays an important role in conservation to ensure continuity of life and availability of resources.

+### Energy

+1. Energy makes changes and movement possible in everyday life.
+Man uses various forms of energy for many different purposes.
+Man is not the only living thing that needs energy; all living things obtain energy and use it to carry out life processes.
+Understanding this theme will allow students to appreciate the importance and uses of energy and the need to conserve it.

+2. Key Inquiry Questions

+    - Why is energy important?
+    - How is energy used in everyday life?
+    - Why is it important to conserve energy?

+3. Essential Takeaways

+    - Energy is required to enable things to work or move.
+    - There are different forms of energy and they can be converted from one form to another.
+    - Some sources of energy can be depleted and Man plays an important role in energy conservation.

 ## Skills